 - You’re in an extreme amount of pain

-- You find yourself getting into fights with just about everyone right before your period
+- You find yourself getting into arguments with just about everyone right before your period

 - Your mood swings are very, very intense